SCSI-2 SE High Performance Internal/External I/O Controller (Type 4-4)

 32G0215 Ink Printed - 95-ish mfr, "00-04" WD33C93B

-Y2 39.9500 MHz osc, provides input clock for the WD33C93B
+Y2 39.9500 MHz osc, provides input clock for the WD33C93B (and likely for the N80C186XL20 MCU as well).

-"When the 33C93B has an input clock between 16 and 20 MHz, ... the host can select...
+"When the 33C93B has an input clock between 16 and 20 MHz, [..] the host can select [..]
 Fast synchronous transfers with a peak rate of 10 MB/s on both the SCSI and host DMA interfaces."

-J1 (also called P3) High Availability Jumper
+P3 High Availability Jumper

 Must be out of the circuit for high availability ("Y") configuration.
 Put the jumpers over one row only so you don't loose them.
 There are 13 pairs of pins.
 You will need a 6 and 7 pair berg jumper (ganged jumper) in order to use this for normal SCSI configuration.